GASB project Update for employers

 Talking points for stakeholders

-OPERS worked closely with stakeholders, in addition to employers, to ensure GASB's pension standards (GASB 68 and 67), the impact of the standards, and the initial implementation of the standards were understood.
-OPERS is now implementing the new health care standard, GASB 74, in our 2017 CAFR.
-Most of our employers will implement GASB 75 in their 2018 reports.
-Take a look at the refreshed GASB Stakeholder Talking Points included below for additional information on the new health care standards.
+OPERS partnered with stakeholders and employers to ensure the impact of the Governmental Accounting Standards Board, or GASB, pension standards (GASB 67 and 68), and the initial implementation of the standards were understood.
+OPERS implemented the new health care standard, GASB 74, in the 2017 Comprehensive Annual Financial Report.
+Most employers will implement GASB 75 in their 2018 reports.
+Refer to the below support materials for additional information.

 Resources for stakeholders: